Health Services Research Scientific Working Group (HSR SWG)

 - provide a symbiotic forum for Duke CFAR researchers to engage collaboratively with the Durham County Department of Public Health to increase collective impact of their work

-- foster collaboration between SWGs focused on equitable HIV care delivery across the South.
+- foster collaboration between SWGs focused on HIV care delivery across the South.

 FORUM CONFIGURATIONS: